 Government and Corporate Contracting Verification

 - CVE (Center for Verification and Evaluation) – The Vets First Verification Program guarantees that funds and services are given to legitimate companies that are indeed owned and managed by veterans.
-To participate in the government bidding process, veterans must be verified by the CVE and must have an active registration in the System for Award Management (gov) portal.
-This government-sponsored program is free and accepted by all government agencies (national and local), and many corporations including General Motors and Ford Motor Company.
+To participate in the government bidding process, veterans must be verified by the CVE and must have an active registration in the System for Award Management (sam.gov) portal.
+This government-sponsored program is free and accepted by all government agencies (national and local) and many large corporations.
+For example, General Motors, Ford Motor Company, FCA Group (formerly named Chrysler) and Kellogg are just a few of the growing list of corporations.

 Corporate Contracting Verification